York Corporation Tramways: Trolleybuses

-In 1915 YCT purchased four 24-seat trolleybuses from the Edison & Swan Electric Light Company on services to Clifton and Heworth.
+In 1915 YCT purchased four 24-seat battery buses from the Edison and Swan Electric Light Company on services to Clifton and Heworth.
 They operated from a small depot on Foss Islands Road.
 Charging points were located at each of the termini.
-With these becoming life expired, in December 1920 four Railless trolleybuses entered service on route 4 from the foot of Parliament Street to Heworth.
+In December 1920, four Railless trolleybuses replaced them on route 4 from the foot of Parliament Street to Heworth.
 In 1921 all were transferred to YCT's new Piccadilly depot.
-Having too become life expired, all were replaced by motor buses in 1929.
+All were replaced by motor buses in 1929.

-With a view to resuming trolleybus operation, in January 1931 a double-deck Charles H Roe bodied Karrier was borrowed from Doncaster Corporation for evaluation, but it was deemed that double-deckers were not suitable and thus three 32-seat single deck Charles H Roe bodied Karrier-Cloughs were purchased, resuming trolleybus operation on route 4 in October 1931.
+With a view to resuming trolleybus operation, in January 1931 a double-deck Charles H. Roe bodied Karrier was borrowed from Doncaster Corporation for evaluation, but it was deemed that double-deckers were not suitable and thus three 32-seat single deck Charles H. Roe bodied Karrier-Cloughs were purchased, resuming trolleybus operation on route 4 in October 1931.